'Rejoice in the Lord always. I will say it again: Rejoice! Let your gentleness be evident to all. The Lord is near.' Phil 4:4

 - Although we are still not currently meeting together on Sundays, services are available online.
 You can catch up with our latest service here: Sunday Services Online

-- Whilst safety for all remains our absolute priority, and mindful of the very likely possibility of further changes to Government Guidance, we are in conversation with the school in which we meet about when we might be able to resume some kind of Sunday gathering.
+- Whilst safety for all remains our absolute priority, and mindful of these latest changes to Government Guidance, we are still in conversation with the school in which we meet about when we might be able to resume some kind of Sunday gathering.

 - Large scale services can only be held in places previously used for worship and grounds – not in public spaces

 - We are reliant on the venue managers at Ark, Putney, Academy for permission to use the facilities, for the capacity to be set and the processes to ensure safe distancing

 - Attendance must be recorded for purposes of Test and Trace and so attendees may need to pre-book

 - The number of people permitted to enter the place of worship at any one time must be limited according to the risk assessed capacity, so that a safe distance of at least 2 metres, or 1 meter with risk mitigation (where 2 meters is not viable) between households.
 (This may involve wearing masks.)

 - Car parking and entry systems have to be carefully managed, which may involve queuing and would possibly require one way systems for entry and exit

 - On entering and leaving, everyone, including staff, would be required to wash their hands thoroughly for at least 20 seconds using soap and water or to use hand sanitiser if hand washing facilities are not available

 - Access to toilets would have to be carefully managed

 - Services would need to be as short as possible and people required to leave as soon as they are over